Are you clear when you speak in person and virtually? Here's how to be a concise and compelling speaker every time.

 Now let’s discuss the “concise” part of the formula.
 That means presenting your ideas with precision, and knowing how to achieve the voice of authority.

 When it comes to persuading others and bringing them around to your views, your opinion matters, of course—but not as much as you think.
 Audiences need more than your thoughts.
 They need evidence.

 As it happens, thinking along these lines also helps your conciseness.
 Speaking theoretically and in generalities is death to a speech.
 (Just look at those two words: 'theoretically' and 'generalities'—can't you just tell they'd sound boring in a talk?)
 But if you back up your claims with examples, well, you’ll be much more likely to compel agreement.

 Here’s an easy way to think of all this: Each time you make a claim, back it up with evidence.
-Data, case studies, personal experience, an image . . . use anything that feels like proof.
-Let's say your company make medical devices and you're telling your team you need to create a smartphone app.
+Data, case studies, personal experience, visual reinforcement . . . use anything that feels like proof.
+Let's say your company makes exercise software and you're discussing creating an app with your team.
 Would it help to show a video of people addicted to their phones?
 You bet it would!
 (One of my clients actually did this in a keynote speech, and it was hilarious.)

 So ask yourself this: If evidence is this important, can your speech be a collection of theoretical points without concrete examples?
 Uh-uh.